Jake-Project/Express-Neural-Network/README.md

 1. Download the Express Application from GitHub.
 2. Find the parent folder using Terminal and type node app.js
 3. You will get a message stating that the Server is running on port 3000.

+## How to train a Perceptron to calculate AND
-4. Go to a browser of your choice and type -> http://localhost:3000/api/perceptronTest/perceptronTest
+1. Go to a browser of your choice and type -> http://localhost:3000/api/perceptronTest/perceptronTest
-5. You shall be greeted by the amount of Epochs that it took for the Perceptron to be trained for AND.
+2. You shall be greeted by the amount of Epochs that it took for the Perceptron to be trained for AND.
-6. The Learning Rate can be changed by editing the 'learningRate' variable in perceptron.js
+3. The Learning Rate can be changed by editing the 'learningRate' variable in perceptron.js

+## How to build a network
+1. Go to a browser of your choice and type -> http://localhost:3000/api/network/test
+2. You shall be given a Multidimensional array which contains neurons, their associated weights and values

+- This works by calling the network.js Route File which in turn calls the run_network.js controller.
+This file calls the controller 'generate_network.js' which makes the network by calling the neuron.js controller and creating the neuron objects.
+The generate network file stacks the neurons in layers and then adds the weights that it needs to make each layer mesh together.

+- Eventually this will allow for the network to be built and trained.
+After training I will allow for the network to be tested and saved as some form of output file

 ## Warning!!!
 If you wish to run the application but access it from another device and you are a Windows User ->